d5b94396feba3/Swap-Ecommerce-Flask/README.md

 # Swap Ecommerce Flask

-Ecommerce web application using python and flask framework.In this project SQLAlchemy used for database, Stripe used for payment gateway, and flask-mail used for mail.
+# Ecommerce Web Application using Python and Flask (For Learning Purpose)

+This project is a sample Ecommerce web application developed for learning purposes, using the Python programming language and Flask web framework.

+## Features

+- **Database:** SQLAlchemy is used for managing the database.
+The database schema and models can be found in the `models` directory.

+- **Payment Gateway:** Stripe is integrated into the application for handling online payments.
+Ensure you have the necessary API keys and configurations in the `config.py` file.

+- **Email:** Flask-Mail is used for sending emails.
+Configure your email settings in the `config.py` file to enable features like order confirmation emails.

 ### Features